stijn-dejongh/lovecraft_public_domain/raw_converts/ms.md

 found in attic boxes, and destroyed considerable apparatus in the deepest part of that sinister hillside cave.
 But here is the text itself:

    "Nov.
 5--My name is Daniel Morris.
-Around here they call me &lsquo;Mad Dan' because I believe in powers that nobody else believes in nowadays.
+Around here they call me "Mad Dan' because I believe in powers that nobody else believes in nowadays.
 When I go up on Thunder Hill to keep the Feast of the Foxes they think I am crazy--all except the back country folks that are afraid of me.
 They try to stop me from sacrificing the Black Goat at Hallow Eve,